michierus/Indexing-Large-Audio-and-Video-Volume-Using-Speech-Recognition/README.md

 # Indexing-Large-Audio-and-Video-Volume-Using-Speech-Recognition
-Indexing Large Audio and Video Volume Using Speech Recognition
+Solution Architecture for Indexing Large Audio and Video Volume Using Speech Recognition